 Start by gathering all your credit card statements and bank accounts to track expenses.
-Review multiple statements looking for your bills and when they are due.
-Understanding each statement and when you are expected to pay things will allow you to try to avoid fees.
+Review multiple statements, looking for your bills and when they are due.
+Understanding each statement and when you are expected to pay things will help you avoid fees.

 Income